burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 13. On the operands of a binary operation, the usual unary conversions are performed separately for each argument, and after that, the regular binary conversions are applied.

-14. If some operands of the binary operator have the type `long`, `double`, `double`, `float`, and the second operand has a lower rank, then it is cast to the type with the highest rank.
+14. If some operands of the binary operator have the type `long`, `double`, `float`, and the second operand has a lower rank, then it is casted to the type with the highest rank.

 15. If both operands are unsigned, then both are cast to a higher-rank unsigned type.